And now, let’s get back to the future!

 Slide Show is a 1973 short story written by George R.R.
 Martin and published in OMEGA.
 This story is steeped with themes and motifs carried on in his Thousand Worlds universe, other stand alone works, as well as the A Song of Ice and Fire series.
 Think of it as another piece of the patchwork quilt sewn together to create the larger fabric, no doubt.

 Here we see a great example how Martin manages to stay consistent with his themes by delivering the universal personal vs global struggles, the absolute line blurring between space and sea, voyeurism, color coordination’s, fire people versus children, and a so called birthright (so to speak).
 I have always said that Martin shines brightest in his short stories, and the balance between tension and world-building here doesn’t fail.

 Slide Show was the last ‘to-read’ on the list of literary works by the author casually known as GRRM.
-Upon first reading, which was an accidental reading, I was hooked rather quickly– hence the accidental reading part.
+Upon first glance of this story, which which turned into a full reading, the hook took me fast and deep.
 If you want to see my full GRRM list, click here.
 Should there be anything I have missed that is GRRM specific, please let me know and we’ll be weirwood friends forever.

 I have made my usual notes throughout, but they are easy to ignore and read around if you so chose.
 Not a problem 🙂

 … Even in the darkened living room, he cut a much more imposing figure than the doctor, and he knew it.
 He was big and broad of shoulder, and the soft gray uniform he wore hinted at his athletic build.
 He had a classic profile, a decisive chin, and thick black hair with just a touch of gray at the temples.
 And his steel-blue eyes were perfectly matched by the leather of his boots and belt, and the scarf that was casually knotted about his neck, under the open collar.